Woman's Hour (band): History

 They have graphics and monochrome visuals that were curated with TATE Modern and MoMA certified fine artists Oliver Chanarin and Adam Broomberg.

-Their debut album, Conversations, was received well by critics, receiving a 10/10 score and the award of Debut Album Of The Year in The Line Of Best Fit for 2014 and 9/10 at Drowned in Sound among others.
+Their debut album, Conversations, received a 10/10 score and the award of Debut Album Of The Year in The Line Of Best Fit for 2014 and 9/10 at Drowned in Sound among others.
 In December 2018 the group announced they would be splitting up after the release of their second album Ephyra and a tour of the UK.
 The band's final show was at the Dome in Tufnell Park, north London on 22 March 2019.

 Musical style

 Allmusic described their musical style as "a signature sound of synths and subtlety".